 | Replit | Apps that will grow into ongoing software, including mobile | Projects with a real engineering future | The most developer-flavored of the four |

 For a communications team, the honest answer: Lovable is the default.
-The others matter when the project crosses the line from "marketing site" into "software."
+Bolt, Replit, and v0 matter when the project crosses the line from "marketing site" into "software."
 (Full breakdown: Lovable vs Bolt vs Replit for Marketing Teams.)

 So what becomes the differentiator?
-Whether the page can be retrieved and cited by AI engines — the tools buyers, journalists, and investors increasingly use to start their research instead of a search results page: ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews.
+Whether the page can be retrieved and cited by AI engines — the tools buyers, journalists, and investors increasingly use instead of a Google results page: ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews.
 If your campaign microsite is not legible to those systems, it is a brochure no AI assistant will ever quote.

 Risks

-An honest section — because the failure modes are real and most "AI builder" coverage skips them.
+The failure modes are real and most AI-builder coverage skips them.

 Security.
 Anything that collects data — contact forms, media registration, lead-gen — needs a real security review.
 Generated code is not secure by default.